Rajpratik71/eucalyptus-wiki/eucabot.md

 ## Meeting management<a id="meeting_management"/>

 Eucabot can take notes during IRC meetings.
-After a meeting finishes, it will publish lots and meeting minutes to [its web server](https://meetbot.eucalyptus.com/private/meeting-logs/).
+After a meeting finishes, it will publish logs and meeting minutes to [its web server](https://meetbot.eucalyptus.com/meeting-logs/).
 To employ this functionality, use the commands below.
 The general syntax of a command is the command name, which begins with a #, followed by command-specific text.
 If a line does not begin with a # then eucabot will not interpret it as a meeting command, so _do not_ address it directly when using such a command.

 Eucabot refers to people who run meetings as _chairs_ and allows them to run extra commands for the duration of the meeting.
 The person who starts a meeting automatically becomes a chair for that meeting.